lewis-muema/web-platform/README.md

 # Web Platform

-> Built on the Code Igniter framework.
+> Built on the Vue.js framework.

 ## Build Setup